 There are House competitions as part of the fabric of Epsom College life and plenty of co-curricular time set aside for those wishing to train outside of games lessons.

-The College runs several tours, with destinations as far afield as Singapore and Australia.
-Alongside these longer tours, the girls' 1st XI undettake a pre-season tour most years to Europe, often visiting Holland and Germany, in order to prepare fully for the start of the season.
+The College runs pre-season tours for U15, U16 and 1st XI teams, mostly to Europe, often visiting Holland and Germany, in order to prepare fully for the start of the season.

 Horse riding takes place at Wildwoods Riding Centre in Walton-on the Hill, a school that is approved by the British Horse Society and the Association of British Riding Schools.